Bellerive Oval: Events

-North Melbourne
+Australian rules football

 In 2010, talk of Melbourne-based Australian Football League (AFL) clubs shifting home games to Bellerive Oval surfaced.
 Richmond were considered the early front-runners, but by July 2010 North Melbourne became the most likely candidate, given their willingness to move more than just two matches.

 On 7 June 2011, North Melbourne announced a new three-year deal in partnership with transport company Spirit of Tasmania, who announced its intent to sponsor North Melbourne home games in Hobart, at Bellerive Oval.
 From 2012 to 2014, North Melbourne played two home games per year at the venue.
 The first game was played 8 April 2012 in Round 2, in which North Melbourne defeated the fledgling Greater Western Sydney Giants by 129 points.
 The original three-year deal was renewed and extended for a further two years, with Hobart City Council and Spirit of Tasmania agreeing to provide sponsorship for North Melbourne to play three games per year at the venue in 2015 and 2016.
 A new deal, which did not include the council, was struck in 2016.
 The arrangement in effect from 2017 to 2021 allowed North Melbourne to continue playing three matches a season at Bellerive Oval, A renegotiated three-year deal effective from 2022 saw North Melbourne play four home games a year.
 North Melbourne ended the association with the venue in 2025, playing two home games at Bellerive Oval that season and transitioning two home games per season to Perth and Bunbury, Western Australia.